Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators

 The gap appears when routine escalation judgment is social instead of structural.
 This is usually the moment when teams realize the issue is not tool access.
 It is handoff design.
 If the business cannot explain the path from signal to action in one clean sequence, then the system is still asking humans to provide infrastructure-level thinking manually.

-That gap gets bigger as volume rises because ambiguity scales faster than most teams expect.
+For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, that gap gets bigger as volume rises because ambiguity scales faster than most teams expect.
 What felt tolerable at low volume becomes a weekly tax on follow-up, approvals, reporting, routing, or support quality once the company has more channels, more exceptions, or more stakeholders involved.

 What a stronger workflow looks like